 Educational Leadership students are expected to register online at registrar.
 Check the registration web page for telephone number and web registration dates.

 All class meeting times and locations are subject to change.
-Please consult the Educational Leadership Bulletin Board outside of NAC 4/215 for the current information about rooms and times.
+Please consult the Educational Leadership Bulletin Board outside of North Academic Center, Room 4/215 for the current information about rooms and times.

 EDLS 8801G: School-Community Building

 Utilizing the values, emerging issues and trends, conditions, and dynamics impacting the school community and educational programs.
 This course provides best practices in communication, marketing strategies, media use, and partnerships with higher education, social agencies, businesses, and other stakeholders to build support and garner community resources for improving student achievement.
 3 hr./wk.; 3 cr.

 Purpose, theory, and nature of instructional leadership are examined.
 This course focuses on the supervisor's human relations skills as a group leader, classroom visitations and conferences, supervisory techniques, teacher assessment, student learning and development, and curriculum review.
 Candidates explore the role of entry-level leaders in the improvement and devolvement of teaching and learning, assessing supervision and teaching, and exploring strategies that promote the transformation of districts and schools into effective learning communities.
 3 hr./wk.;3 cr.

 EDLS 6701G: School Management